nitinkamra1992/CompressPics/README.md

 # CompressPics

-This is an image compression tool built on top of imagemagick convert tool.
+This is an image compression tool built on top of `imagemagick convert` tool.
 It adds support for compressing all images in a directory (recursively), along with a minimum size constraint.

 ## Compatibility
 The tool has been written for Ubuntu and tested on Python v3.5 and above but may be compatible with other versions of python too.

 ## Dependencies
 The tool requires python3 (generally present by default).
-Also install imagemagick:
+Also install `imagemagick`:

 ```
 sudo apt update